 UTC, perform the arithmetic, and then convert back.

 SELECT @@GLOBAL.time_zone, @@SESSION.time_zone;

 timezone values can be given in

-formats, none of which are case-sensitive:
+several formats, none of which are case sensitive:

-The value can be given as a string indicating an offset from UTC, such as
+As a string indicating an offset from UTC, such as

-The value can be given as a named time zone, such as
+As a named time zone, such as

 'MET'.
 Named time zones can be used only if the time zone information tables in the